Google Workspace is rapidly becoming the enterprise's go-to office suite thanks to its intuitive interface and collaboration tools.

 Although Microsoft Office remains the leader in terms of volume of users, Google Workspace has made massive inroads into Microsoft's dominance, with the number of paying businesses that have made the move to Workspace doubled in only two years.

-The shift in business approach to their office suite can be explained in the fact that G Suite was born in the cloud and therefore did not come with any legacy programming or architecture.
+The shift in business approach to their office suite can be explained in the fact that Workspace was born in the cloud and therefore did not come with any legacy programming or architecture.
 This, in turn, enabled the platform to innovate with highly collaborative tools such as Docs, Sheets and Slides.
-Gmail, the world’s most popular email client, is the preferred choice for younger employees over Outlook and has, if required, complex email filtering and labelling functionality ensuring your inbox becomes more manageable.
+Gmail, the world's most popular email client, is the preferred choice for younger employees over Outlook and has, if required, complex email filtering and labelling functionality ensuring your inbox becomes more manageable.

 However, the challenge will be in getting these senior employees to try something new, as they will likely have been in the Microsoft world for some time.
-This group of people will need to see the benefits of the move to G Suite, but their buy-in is crucial to the success of the project.
+This group of people will need to see the benefits of the move to Workspace, but their buy-in is crucial to the success of the project.